-Some states permit vendors to sell malt beverages in containers known as growlers, which typically are reusable containers of between 32 ounces and two liters that the consumer can take to a vendor for a vendor to fill with the vendor's malt beverage for consumption off the licensed premises.22 The standard size for a growler is 64 ounces.23 Florida malt beverage law does not specifically address growlers.
-Florida malt beverage law does not permit the use of a 64 ounce containers or any other container size between 32 ounces and one gallon.
+Some states permit vendors to sell malt beverages in containers known as growlers, which typically are reusable containers of between 32 ounces and two liters that the consumer can take to a manufacturer/vendor to be filled with malt beverage for consumption off the licensed premises.27 The standard size for a growler is 64 ounces.28 Florida malt beverage law does not specifically address growlers.

+Florida malt beverage law does not permit the use of 64 ounce containers or any other container size between 32 ounces and one gallon.
 As a result, growlers are prohibited in any sizes other than 32 ounces or less, and one gallon.